 There is a class set available of laptops and we currently have 45 iPads available for use in school.
 All classes have interactive whiteboards.
 Teaching staff have iPads which aid planning and assessment through 2Simple.

 The school pays for technical support from NYCC Schools ICT and the technician is responsible for the maintenance of computers, printers, the school network and keeping software up to date.

 Information is shared with the school community through the school website, newsletters, termly reports and end of year reports.

-A progressive E-safety curriculum ensures that all pupils are able to develop skills to keep them safe online.
-E safety is taught as part of the curriculum at the beginning of every new academic year.
+Online Safety for children is a priority in a world where children access the web and the online world through a multitude of means.
+It is important to safeguard them so that they can do so confidently and securely.
+A progressive Online Safety curriculum ensures that all pupils are able to develop skills to keep them safe online.
+Online safety is taught as part of the curriculum at the beginning of every new academic year.